ileefmans/SCINet/README.md

   Follow the instructions below to get clone the repo and leverage the model.
   ## Usage

-  *Note: Model weights and data these models were trained and evaluated on are not available on this repo as they are the property of Cureskin*
+  *Note: Model weights and data these models were trained and evaluated on are not available as they are the property of Cureskin*

   1. Clone the repository: